-The readers have spoken!
-I can’t wait to share the top 10 viewed Shiplap and Shells blog posts of 2020.
-And i’ll share my personal favorite as a special bonus!
+2020 is over and I can’t wait to share your top 10 Shiplap and Shells blog posts of the year.
+I’ll also share my favorite post as well.

 My Favorite Blog Post of the Year

-Before I share the top 10 viewed blog posts with you, I wanted to share my personal favorite post.
-This one was a lot of fun for me to put together.
+Before I share your top 10 blog posts with you, I wanted to share my favorite post.
+I have never been able to recreate a summer evening in the garden quite like this.

 This blog post may not have been in the top 10, but these pictures from the blog were the very favorites on Instagram.
 The captures from this evening were some of the best I have ever taken of my garden.